yao-lyndrinn/quokkazonImported/README.txt

         - Contributed to the overall aesthetics of the site including form css, product cards, footer, and promotional sale banner
         - Fixed pagination errors
         - Fixed some card display errors
+        - worked with others on some of their guru features

 Everyone worked together to customize the website, debug, and verify the functionality of features. https://gitlab.oit.duke.edu/query-quokkas/quokkazon